honeysungra/springboot-interview-questions/Interview question Part 1.md

 ```
 Here's what it does by default:

-Secures all Endpoints: All HTTP endpoints are secured, requiring user authentication for access.
+-Secures all Endpoints: All HTTP endpoints are secured, requiring user authentication for access.
-Default Login: A basic login form is enabled using HTTP Basic authentication.
+-Default Login: A basic login form is enabled using HTTP Basic authentication.
 Spring Boot generates a random initial user with a password logged to the console.
-BCrypt Password Encoding: It uses a strong password hashing algorithm (BCrypt) to securely store passwords.
+-BCrypt Password Encoding: It uses a strong password hashing algorithm (BCrypt) to securely store passwords.

 Default username is user and password is generated on console.
 You can change the username, passwords and roles in application.properties file also.
 ```xml